knative/docs/install/Knative-with-ICP.md

-This guide walks you through the installation of the latest version of [Knative Serving](https://github.com/knative/serving) using pre-built images and demonstrates creating and deploying an image of a sample "hello world" app onto the newly created Knative cluster.
+This guide walks you through the installation of the latest version of [Knative Serving](https://github.com/knative/serving) using pre-built images and demonstrates creating and deploying an image of a sample `hello world` app onto the newly created Knative cluster.

 You can find [guides for other platforms here](README.md).

 ## Before you begin

 Knative requires a [IBM Cloud Private](https://www.ibm.com/cloud/private) cluster v2.1.0.3 or newer.
-The install step you can find on the IBM Knowledge Center, [Installing IBM Cloud Private Cloud Native, Enterprise, and Community editions](https://www-03preprod.ibm.com/support/knowledgecenter/SSBS6K_3.1.1/installing/install_containers.html)
+The install step you can find on the IBM Knowledge Center, [Installing IBM Cloud Private Cloud Native, Enterprise, and Community editions](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.1/installing/install_containers.html)

 ## Installing Istio